mobile-menu-btn

 • Andreas Homoki Director General of the Opernhaus Zürich

-• Zenon Kosiniak-Kamysz Head of the Polish diplomatic mission in Austria
+• Zenon Kosiniak-Kamysz Polish ambassador in Austria

-• Jolanta Róża Kozłowska Former Polish ambassador in Vienna (2017–2022)
+• Jolanta Róża Kozłowska Former Polish ambassador in Austria (2017–2022)

 • prof. dr Tadeusz Krzeszowiak University lecturer, light director and stage designer.
 Institute of Theatrology, University of Vienna, 1997-2015.
 Since 2010, he has been conducting photobiological measurements of stage lighting at the Vienna State Opera.